rat10/nng/README.md

 :G1 {
     :G2 {
         :Alice :buys :Car .
         :G2 nng:subject [ :age 20 ].            # Alice, not the car, is 20 years old
-            nng:predicate [ :payed :Cash ] .
+            nng:predicate [ :payment :Cash ] .
-            nng:object nng:INT ;            # Alice buys a car, not a website
+            nng:object nng:Interpretation ;     # Alice buys a car, not a website
                        [ :color :black ].
     } :source :Denis ;                          # an annotation on the graph :purpose :JoyRiding .                     # sloppy, but not too ambiguous :G3 {
         [] {                                    # graphs may be named by blank nodes :Alice :buys :Car .                 # probably a different car buying event THIS nng:subject [ :age 28 ] .      # self reference
         } :source :Eve .
     } :todo :AddDetail .                        # add detail
 }                                               # then remove this level of nesting
                                                 # without changing the data topology
 ```

 For a more extensive set of simple examples check out the [Introduction by Example](introexample.md)

 A complementary syntactic extension to JSON-LD remains TBD.

-[Mappings](mappings.md) to triple-based formats like Turtle and N-Triples are provided.
-A mapping to RDF/XML so far isn't planned as RDF/XML doesn't even support named graphs.
-However it could be realized analogously to the approach taken with the Turtle mapping.
+[Mappings](mappings.md) to triple-based formats like Turtle and N-Triples are provided (or worked on).
+A mapping to RDF/XML so far isn't planned, but might be based on RDF/XML's syntactic sugar for RDF standard reification.

 See also an example of a [BNF](sources/trig-nng.bnf) for the NNG syntax - not exactly but close to the version actually deployed in the prototype notebook (see below).